-Travellers who arrive at high altitude airports and those who climb mountains above 2400 metres are at a risk of developing altitude sickness.
-There is no way of anticipating who will be affected and neither does one episode predict whether you will be vulnerable on another occasion.
-It is important to allow time in your schedule for acclimatisation which allows for the physiological changes required to cope with the potentially fatal effects of low oxygen at altitude.
-If you immediately arrive at a high altitude airport you should try to schedule at least one to two days of rest period before attempting ascent to a higher level.
+If you are travelling to a high altitude airport, and / or climbing mountains above 2400 metres, you are at risk of developing altitude sickness.

+There is no way of anticipating whether or not you will be affected, and having experienced this in the past does not indicate a likelihood that you will be vulnerable on another occasion.
+It is therefore important to make time in your schedule for your body to acclimatise.
+This allows for the physiological changes required for your body to cope with the potentially fatal effects of low oxygen at altitude.
+If you arrive at a high altitude airport you should try to schedule at least one to two days of rest before attempting ascent to a higher level.
 If walking, plan to climb no more than 400 metres each day.
-However, this should be reduced to 150 to 300 metres per day if your total ascent will be more than 4300 metres.
-For those visiting multiple destinations, it is important to remember that any physiological changes gained are lost within one to two days after descending to sea level.
-Therefore plan your itinerary with this in mind.
+This should be reduced to 150 to 300 metres per day if your total ascent will be more than 4300 metres.

+If you are visiting multiple destinations, remember that any physiological changes gained are lost within one to two days after descending to sea level.
+Plan your itinerary with this in mind.